dwcaress/homebrew-mbsystem/README.md

 The MB-System project is maintaining this separate homebrew tap because this package is frequently updated and has a dependency, OTPS (tidal prediction software), that is not available through the core homebrew repositories.

+There are two MB-System packages available: mbsystem and mbsystem-beta.
+The first (mbsystem) installs the most recent major (stable) release from the Github repository.
+The second (mbsystem-beta) installs the most recent release whether it is major (stable) or beta (unstable).
+The MB-System development team uses beta releases for testing of new features and bug fixes.
+We do not recommend installing mbsystem-beta releases unless you are involved in the testing or the release includes bug fixes or new features that are directly relevant to you.

 ## Install:

+To install the mbsystem package with full tide modeling:

 `brew update`